intsystems/bayes_deep_compression/docs/blog/posts/bayes_pruning.md

 Using deep learning in solving complex, real-world problems has become quite an engineering routine.
 But we should never forget about the probabilistic sense inside models and loss minimization.
 So here, we are going to recall that probabilistic framework and extend it to the *Bayesian* framework.
 Such switching will give us pleasant perks but it is not always for free.
 The main applicition presented in the blog will be neural networks *pruning* but other directions will be mentioned too.

-So we will present 4 bayesian techniques to envelope any task involving neural networks.
+So we will present 4 Bayesian techniques to envelope any task involving neural networks.
 If you get interested in the topic and want to use it on practice, you are welcome at our *pytoch* [library](https://github.com/intsystems/bayes_deep_compression).

 <!-- more -->

-## Making neural network bayesian
+## Making neural network Bayesian

 The usual ML problem setup consists in minimising the loss function $L$ between the train targets $y$ and parametrical model $f_{\mathbf{w}}(\mathbf{x})$.
 We assume the model to be some neural network parameterized by $\mathbf{w}$.
 At the same time, the loss together with the model define data's distribution $p(y | \mathbf{x}, \mathbf{w})$.
 Minimising the loss w.r.t. $\mathbf{w}$ is equivalent to finding maximum likelihood estimation $\hat{\mathbf{w}}$ of model's parameters.
 Finally, to obtain target distribution on the **new** *object* $\hat{\mathbf{x}}$ we just use learnt estimation and have $p(y | \hat{\mathbf{x}}, \hat{\mathbf{w}})$.

-The bayesian approach complements the model with a *prior* distribution $p(\mathbf{w} | \Theta)$ .
+The Bayesian approach complements the model with a *prior* distribution $p(\mathbf{w} | \Theta)$ .
 It is generally parameterized by *hyperparameters* $\Theta$ (but prior can be a fixed distribution as well).
 This move kind of changes the game because now target distribution for a new object $\hat{\mathbf{x}}$ is trickier

 $$
    p(y | \hat{\mathbf{x}}, \Theta) = \int p(\mathbf{w} | y, \mathbf{x}, \Theta) p(y | \hat{\mathbf{x}}, \mathbf{w}) d\mathbf{w} = \mathbb{E}_{\mathbf{w} \sim p(\mathbf{w} | y, \mathbf{x}, \Theta)} [p(y | \hat{\mathbf{x}}, \mathbf{w})] , \label{new_point}\tag{1}